openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 Function Library

 Another way of using functions is when you create more complicated scripts is to create functions that you place in a library so that you can source them from other scripts.
-These library functions can be called from a script using â€œsourceâ€ or the â€œdotâ€ command. (...)
+These library functions can be called from a script using “source” or the “dot” command. (...)

-â€
+”

-â€œ
+“

         [LinuxNov: Command Line | du Disk Usage Commands | Tips](http://www.linuxnov.com/command-line-du-disk-usage-commands-tips/)